mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 ### `preferred_server`

+This parameter has been deprecated in MaxScale 2.5.0.
+It is no longer needed after the fix to MXS-2793 made it possible to correctly store the database location information.

 The name of a server in MaxScale which will be used as the preferred server when a database is found on more than one server.
 If a database exists on two servers, of which neither is the server referred by this parameter, the